phheim/issy/README.md

 # Issy

 Issy is a tool for automatically synthesizing infinite-state reactive programs.
 It accepts specifications in the [Issy format](./docs/ISSYFORMAT.md), reactive program games, TSL-MT, and the low-level [LLissy format](./docs/LLISSYFORMAT.md).
-You can find small examples, for Issy and LLIssy [here](./docs/sample.issy) and [here](./docs/sample.llissy), respectively.
+You can find small examples for Issy and LLIssy [here](./docs/sample.issy) and [here](./docs/sample.llissy), respectively.
 Furthermore, many more examples are available in the [infinite-state synthesis benchmark repository](https://github.com/phheim/infinite-state-reactive-synthesis-benchmarks).

 ## Setup

-While building Issy from source is pretty easy, in order to run (with the full functionality) you might need to also install Z3, Spot, and MuVal, depending on the functions use want to use.
+While building Issy from source is pretty easy, in order to run (with the full functionality), you might need to also install Z3, Spot, and MuVal, depending on the functions you want to use.
 Hence, if you just *want to try Issy*, we recommend using one of our *container setups*.
 Those should work on ``x86-64`` machines.
 If you use an Apple Silicon M1 or M2 chip, you need to build Issy from source.

-For our containers setups, you will need to build and run OCI containers.
+For our container setups, you will need to build and run OCI containers.
 In our instructions we use [Podman](https://podman.io), which we recommend.
 However, you should also be able to do the same with other container tools like Docker.

 ### Container Setup (*RECOMMENDED FOR BEGINNERS*)

 The first setup is for you if you just want to get Issy quickly.
-It includes pre-built binaries for Issy, Z3 and Spot but not MuVal.
-To build the container image run
+It includes pre-built binaries for Issy, Z3, and Spot but not MuVal.
+To build the container image, run
 ```
     podman build -t issy-runner containers/runner-simple
 ```